 Also, if there is a corresponding ESP menu item, the ESP Value column for that item will be blank following a Receive Reader Settings command.

-1. From the Send/Recv button or by right-clicking in any blank section of a tree control view.
+1. From the Send/Recv button or by right-clicking from within the configuration trees.

 Using EZ Trax